Thu Dec 17 2015

 Please note, this article is written about Universal Analytics.
 For information on Google Analytics 4, see here.

 Everyone knows how important tracking performance is.
-But the reality is that time often gets the better of you and other business activities takes precedence over proper measurement and improvements.
+But the reality is that time often gets the better of you and other business activities take precedence over proper measurement and improvements.
 If you are time-poor and often overlook your monthly website reporting due to lack of time, this article will hopefully help!
-In here, I?ve put together a few easy to see and succinct analytics to review each month using Google Analytics.
+Here, I’ve put together a few easy-to-see and succinct analytics to review each month using Google Analytics.
 These should take no longer than 5 minutes each month to look over and will give you some useful insights into the health of your website and the performance of referral channels.

-First up ? this article is assuming you do not have conversion goals set up, and are not using campaign tracking to more closely monitor website activity.
-The inclusion of these as part of your digital marketing will most likely take you over a 5 minute threshold each month.
+First up this article is assuming you do not have conversion goals set up and are not using campaign tracking to monitor website activity more.
+The inclusion of these as part of your digital marketing will most likely take you over a 5-minute threshold each month.
 This article is instead meant as a top-level overview of website performance.

 This section gives you a really quick overview of how your site has performed during any specific time period.
 Change the date range to suit the time period you are measuring.
 The key things to pay attention to here are:

-Note: You will require full access to the Google Analytic account to enable this functionality.
+Note: You will require full access to the Google Analytics account to enable this functionality.
 This section gives you a quick snapshot of the demographics of website visitors in terms of age and gender.
 It’s always a good idea to keep an eye on who is visiting your website.
-Don’t guess who your site is targeting ? use this information to ensure the content is correctly targeting your digital customers.
+Don’t guess who your site is targeting use this information to ensure the content is correctly targeting your digital customers.

 To find out more about other Google tools click here.